m-sc/yamcs.github.com/docs/studio/Rules.md

 #### Output Value
 The exact form that the **Output Value** column adopts depends on the type of the property.
 Some properties are colors, so you would see a color picker, other properties expect text, and the above example was a boolean yes/no, so we got a checkbox.

-### Scripts
-For more advanced dynamic runtime behaviour, we can write scripts (actually Rules are a thin layer on top of scripts).
-With scripts we can write arbitrary logic that can dynamically manipulate just about any combination of properties for a widget.

-Yamcs Studio supports two dynamic languages: JavaScript and Python.
-Both languages can be used to the same effect, and are available without any external dependencies.
-As of now, there is no advanced editor support bundled with Yamcs Studio though, so scripts are edited with a plain text editor.